By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

 1. Heat olive oil in a non-stick skillet over medium heat.
+This helps prevent sticking and ensures even cooking for a better texture.

 3. In a medium bowl, whisk the eggs with garlic powder, smoked paprika, salt, and pepper until smooth.
+This mixture forms the binding agent for the scramble.

 Tips for Success

 • Use a non-stick skillet to ensure easy stirring without sticking or burning the eggs.
+This simplifies the cooking process considerably.

 • Try swapping quinoa with couscous or small pasta shapes to vary textures and keep meals exciting.
+Variety keeps things novel and engaging for children.

 • Customize vegetables by adding sweet corn kernels or finely chopped zucchini for added variety.
+Tailor ingredients to what your child might tolerate best.

 • For very young or hesitant eaters, cut the cooked dish into fun shapes using cookie cutters to boost interest.
+Playful shapes transform food into fun experiences.

 • Prepare the dish ahead and simply reheat gently; it holds flavor and texture well.
+This saves valuable time on busy days.

 Serving Suggestions

 This colorful vegetable quinoa scramble pairs beautifully with crunchy cucumber sticks or soft pita wedges.
 Serve with a small bowl of mild yogurt or hummus for dipping, encouraging interactive and playful eating.
-Add a side of fresh fruit, such as sliced strawberries or apple wedges, for a refreshing finish that rounds out the meal’s nutrition and taste diversity.
+The act of dipping can make trying new foods feel less intimidating for hesitant children.

 Nutrient Amount per Serving